RED-collabs/morse.py/README.md

-I made for fun , u can use this a project for your python begnnier journey like me!! and sorry for not using csv
+I  made this for fun , u can use this as project for your python begnnier journey like me!! and sorry for not using csv